 Sending postcards to your customers is a very cost-effective marketing strategy for both small and large businesses.
 Sending postcards offers benefits such as reinforcing your call-to-action, increasing customer engagement and showing appreciation.
 According to DMA, there is a 5.1% response rate when it comes to sending direct mail.
-This rate is the highest reported since 2003 when the Response Rate Report was released.
+This rate is the highest since 2003, according to Response Rate Report.
 Therefore, sending postcards is an excellent marketing strategy.

 When designing Valentine postcards, you need to keep in mind a few things such as your target audience, the card size, what you want to achieve, and so on.
 The colour, design elements and style are also very important factors to consider when designing a postcard.
 This is why, we have listed ten FREE handwritten fonts that will help you create a postcard for your client with a personal and loving touch.

 Missy Meyer design this is a free, natural, brushed handwritten font.
 There are two versions of this font available, which is the rough version and the smooth version.
 Both versions have unique characters, accented characters, and 15 lowercase and uppercase double-letter ligatures.